Add

 Premium templates

-Webflow offers paid templates for blogs, with prices varying between €17 and +€200 depending on the complexity.
+Webflow offers paid blog templates, with prices ranging from €17 to €200+ depending on complexity.

 Third-party tools or integrations

-If you opt for a CMS plan (€21/month) with a custom domain (€15/year on average), the total annual cost of your blog would be around €267/year (or around €27/month if billed monthly).
+If you choose a CMS plan (€21/month) with a custom domain (€15/year on average), your blog's total annual cost would be around €267/year, or about €27/month if billed monthly.

 • The complexity of the structure